profilepic/originals/README.md

 ### Punks (24x24)

-_A free (pixel) art service brought to you by [punks, (phunks, philips, marilyns, & more) generation library / gem »](https://github.com/cryptopunksnotdead/cryptopunks/tree/master/cryptopunks)_
+_A free (pixel) art service brought to you by the [punks, (phunks, philips, marilyns, & more) generation library / gem »](https://github.com/cryptopunksnotdead/cryptopunks/tree/master/cryptopunks)_